Master's in Sociology

 Sociological knowledge helps students to understand how social structures and processes shape social life and how sociological analysis and empirical research are used as tools of understanding.

 Students in the graduate program acquire a general foundation in sociology, and some elect to complete a concentration in criminology.
-Other special interests may be pursued in particular substantive, applied, or cognate courses and extended in the writing of a thesis or completion of an internship.
+Graduate students in this program may choose a thesis or non-thesis (internship) option.
+Other special interests may be pursued in particular substantive, applied, or cognate courses.

 • The sociology master’s program at UNC Greensboro has been ranked among the top 45 in the nation (no. 38) and the best such program with a criminology focus by Intelligent.com.